zillur-av/CalibrationTools/sensor/docs/how_to_extrinsic_ground_plane.md

 This calibration method is based on the premise that the vehicle is placed on a regular surface so that it forms a plane, with as few objects as possible on the floor.
 The lidar subject to calibration must observe as much of the ground plane as possible for this method to obtain a accurate calibration.

+## Install
+use `ground_plane_redesign` branch for base_link to lidar calibration by running `git checkout ground_plane_redesign`.
+To detect the ground plane, you have to play with some parameters like here https://github.com/zillur-av/CalibrationTools/blob/9ab8e81b8a67bbb7bb308cefcd5afc47c05dfbbc/sensor/extrinsic_ground_plane_calibrator/launch/calibrator.launch.xml#L16C1-L18C63 depending on your sensors and ground surface.

+# What you need
+1. Sensor_msgs/Pointcloud2
+2. initial tf between base_link and lidar

 ## 2. Capture rosbag

 Capture a rosbag including lidar subject to calibration.
 The duration is arbitrary, but at least a few seconds are required.